simeononsecurity/simeononsecurity.ch/content/articles/cyberbullying-a-parents-guide-to-keeping-kids-safe-online/index.en.md

 ### 3. Monitor Your Child's Online Activity

 Regularly check your child's social media accounts, texts, and online activity to ensure they are not experiencing cyberbullying or engaging in harmful behavior.
-However, it's essential to respect your child's privacy and have open communication about why you are monitoring their activity.
+However, you need to respect your child's privacy and have open communication about why you are monitoring their activity.

 ### 4. Encourage Positive Online Behavior